UpStride/engine/README.md

 - _Blade_ - A blade is a generalization of the concept of scalars and vectors.
 Specifically, a $k$-blade is any object that can be expressed as the exterior product (or wedge $\wedge$ product) of $k$ vectors, and is of grade $k$.
 - _Multivector_ - A multivector is a linear combination of k-blades.
 - $\mathbb{G} \circ \mathbb{M}$ (Geometric Algebra over Matrices) - GA represented as real values in the matrix form.
 This is crucial as numerical computation frameworks like Tensorflow do not support GA yet.
-- $\mathbb{M} \circ \mathbb{G}$ (Matrices over Geometric Algebra) - This representation has a difficult integration with frameworks like TensorFlow as we don't have a data type that can natively represent GA.
+- $\mathbb{M} \circ \mathbb{G}$ (Matrices over Geometric Algebra) - This representation has a difficult integration with frameworks like TensorFlow as we don't have a hardware-friendly data type that can natively represent multivectors.
 - $x$ - Inputs to the Neural Network layer
 - $y$ - Outputs to the Neural Network layer
 - $W$ - Weights to the Neural Network layer